 The more you accept the things you like, the more you can enjoy them.
 Shame and secrecy can make your ABDL lifestyle feel restrained.
 As you overcome the negative feelings, nurture yourself.
 Allow yourself to really enjoy the feelings you get from diapers and ABDL activities.

-If you want to feel more positive feelings about yourself, you can purchase my Diaper Reassurance file.
+If you want to feel more positive feelings about yourself, you can purchase my Diaper Reassurance file for $12.
 In this new recording, my voice guides you into feelings of comfort and relaxation.
 Once in a peaceful state, I weed out any feelings of shame or uncertainty and reassure you that there is a place for diapers in your life.
+This file is available again, please contact me if interested.

 A common problem in the ABDL lifestyle is binging and purging.
 You go from jumping into the ABDL life to wanting to leave it.
 Plunging into something new, even if it’s something you like can be a shock.
 Diapers and baby items can bring out feelings of shame and anxiety because the ABDL life is still seen as fringe.
 However, that doesn’t mean this lifestyle can’t give you comfort and joy.
 I sometimes see advice for adult babies and littles claim drop everything and commit to this lifestyle.
 As a mommy, don’t support that.
 Nurture the changes that you see in yourself but don’t force them!